 I will admit, this one is hard for me.
 It is scary to talk to someone when we are in the heat of our own shit storm, which is why so many of us resist doing it.
-However, a few weeks ago, when I was having a really hard day and feeling down about myself, my friend called.
+However, I had something happened to me a few weeks ago and found it so helpful.
+I was having a really hard day and feeling down about myself, when my friend called.
 I glanced at my phone as it began to ring and debated whether or not I wanted to answer her call.

-This seems counter intuitive, but from what I have experienced with myself, clients, friends, etc., is that when we are IN IT and feeling bad, a lot of the time we are also beating ourselves up for feeling bad.
-As you know, this does not work.
-Instead, I like to offer it over to the Universe.
+This may seem counter intuitive, but from what I have experienced with myself and clients, when we are IN IT and feeling down, a lot of the time we are also beating ourselves up for feeling that way.
+As you know, this just makes us feel worse.
+Instead, I like to offer you another approach:

-Here is a good mantra to use and practice when we feel swept away in fear, loss, confusion, etc:
+Here is a good mantra to use and practice when you feel swept away by fear, loss, confusion, etc.:

-“Dear God, please take over.
-This no longer belongs to me, its now yours.
+“Dear God, The Universe, Spirit, please take over.
+Please take this burden off of my shoulders.
+It no longer belongs to me; it’s now yours.
 Please show me the way.
-Remind me of my true worth and value.
-I am you, you are me, we are one.”
+Remind me of my worth and value.
+Let me see me how you see me.”

 4.).
 Get outside/Exercise